 Dispensational premillennialism is distinct from historic premillennialism in that the former is (obviously) dispensational.
 It holds to a strictly literal hermeneutic; maintains that the millennium will be distinctly Jewish, with Christ physically sitting in David’s throne in Israel and with the temple-sacrificial system reinstituted; and believes in the rapture, that believers will be transported from the earth prior to (or in the middle of) the great tribulation, after which Christ will return to usher in the millennium.
 Historic premillennialism differs in that it does not hold to a reinstitution of Old Covenant ceremonies, nor does it hold to the rapture.
 It maintains that there will be only one second coming, and that believers will go through the tribulation before Christ returns.

 Both forms of premillennialism are based on a literal interpretation of Rev. 20:1-6.
 The passage says that the souls of dead saints will reign with Christ for one thousand years.
 On the surface, this appears to be saying quite plainly that Christ will first return, and then the millennium will be ushered in (premillennialism), at which point He will reign with His saints.
 Premillennialism can truly claim to be the literal interpretation of Rev. 20:1-6.
-Yet, I would contend that this interpretation is false, given that Revelation is far and away one of the most symbolic books in the Bible, and given that other clearer passages of Scripture would guide us to a separate interpretation.
+Yet, I would contend that this interpretation is unjustified, given that Revelation is far and away one of the most symbolic books in the Bible, and given that other clearer passages of Scripture would guide us to a separate interpretation.
 We always ought to let clear passages shed light upon unclear ones, and Rev. 20 is quite a figurative and unclear passage.
 (This will be covered more in a subsequent article.)